PM Lee visits Senoko Energy for Chinese New Year

 SINGAPORE: Prime Minister Lee Hsien Loong and key union leaders greeted workers at Senoko Energy at their Plant in Woodlands on Saturday (Jan 28), on the first day of the Chinese New Year.

 Since 1999, key leaders from the Labour Movement have visited working people in the essential services sector during Chinese New Year to thank them for putting their work and duties ahead of holidays and personal celebrations.
-Mr Lee was accompanied by his wife, Ho Ching, as well NTUC President Mary Liew, NTUC Secretary-General Chan Chun Sing and other NTUC members.
+Mr Lee was accompanied by his wife, Ho Ching, as well NTUC President Mary Liew, NTUC Secretary-General Chan Chun Sing and other members of the NTUC Central Committee.

 Mr Lee gave out red packets and mandarin oranges as well as gifts provided by Mrs Lee to some 30 workers.
 They comprise of shift managers, engineers and technical officers who work to keep Singapore’s power running.
 The visit ended with a traditional Lo Hei session.